joshuasamaniego/joshuasamaniego/README.md

 # Welcome to my GitHub! 👋

+- Hi, I'm Joshua and I'm a Fullstack Web Developer!
+I enjoy working with people, life-long learning and breathing life into new ideas.
+That's why I love working in technology!

 ## Here is what I'm working on:

 - 🔭 I’m currently working on - The Blue Witness Project by Human Rights First